AdobeDocs/learning-manager.en/help/migrated/instructors/feature-summary/learners.md

 # Exporting learners list {#exportinglearnerslist}

 As an instructor, you can easily mark the attendance for all your learners by exporting the attendee list as a pdf.
 To export the attendee list, from the Learner from the left pane.
-Click Actions > Export Learner List (PDF).&nbsp;
+Click Actions > Export Learner List (PDF).

 After the attendee list is confirmed for your session, you can export the list as a PDF.
 This easy-to-print pdf displays the learners as a table.
-You can then mark the attendance or provide scores, and make or provide notes for the learner, all in the same PDF.&nbsp;
+You can then mark the attendance or provide scores, and make or provide notes for the learner, all in the same PDF.

 Notice a QR code at the top right corner of this PDF.
-This functionality allows individual learners to scan the code using the Learning Manager mobile app for learners to mark their attendance.&nbsp;
+This functionality allows individual learners to scan the code using the Learning Manager mobile app for learners to mark their attendance.

 ![](assets/exportpdf.png)